 As soon as you use the services of a cleaner, gardener or babysitter, you are deemed to be an employer.
 You are therefore legally obligated to insure your domestic staff against accidents.

 Peter the gardener falls over a hosepipe while cutting flowers and injures his foot.
 Following an X-ray, he receives the diagnosis from his doctor: a sprained ankle.
 He must rest for four weeks before resuming full-time work.
+AXA accident insurance for domestic staff pays the costs of medical treatment and the daily benefits.

 On cleaning a roof window, the cleaner Ursina falls off the ladder and lands with a blow to the head.
 In hospital, concussion is diagnosed.
 After a short stay in hospital and six weeks’ recuperation, Ursina can resume full-time work.